StefanoGaspardone/Participium/README.md

 ### Reports

 Citizens can submit reports only if they have registered in the system with email , username, first name, and last name.
+Once a registration is completed, the user gets and email with a confirmation code.
+The person can use the application only after confirming by eneting the valid for 30 minutes.
 Once registered, the citizen can make reports by selecting a point on the Turin map (based on OpenStreetMap, standard layer) and filling out a form with the following required fields: title, textual description, and category (chosen from a list).
 It is also mandatory to attach one or more photos (up to 3 per report).